alikthename/sotnikdv.github.io/_posts/2015-03-29-do-you-wanna-blog-too.markdown

 See instructions how to write posts and list of available plugins on [Writing Posts on Jekyll](http://jekyllrb.com/docs/posts/)

 **Take a look** at the [Markdown Reference Manual](http://daringfireball.net/projects/markdown/syntax#link) which is a simple text markup language used in this blog.
+Also you may use simple [Markdown Cheatsheet](http://assemble.io/docs/Cheatsheet-Markdown.html)

+If you need more markup - I can recommend you [Textile](https://github.com/jekyll/jekyll-textile-converter) with this [beautiful manual](http://redcloth.org/textile)

 ### Local development and deploy to any server